yogeshpaliyal/yogeshpaliyal.com/src/data/quick-tips/rn-tip-lazy-viewmanagers.md

 ## ⚠️ Things to keep in mind

-1. We have to implement <> in all the packages that we are passing to our react-native.
+1. We have to implement `ViewManagerOnDemandReactPackage` in all the packages that we are passing to our react-native.
 2. In Js/ts if you are reading the View managers like `UiManager.MyViewManager` then you have to migrate that to `UiManager.getViewManagerConfig("MyViewManager")` else you will get _MyViewManager_ as undefined.
    To check if view manager present use `UiManager.hasViewManagerConfig("MyViewManager")` API.